 Keep the plants well mulched, and feed a couple of times a year with a balanced fertiliser.
 If they get stressed, usually from experiencing hot, dry conditions, they may be attacked by scale insects.
 Treat that using Eco-Oil oil, and do what you can to improve the growing environment.

 Abutilons look really showy grown as a feature shrub, but they are drop-dead gorgeous if you grow them as a standard.
 Choose a plant with a single tall, straight central stem and remove all the lower branches.
 Keep pruning the top to create a wonderful ball that will be smothered in flowers.
-Every year in my garden centre we have some standards which are created by plaiting the stems of three different coloured abutilons together.
+Every year in my garden centre, Eden at Byron, we have some standards which are created by plaiting the stems of three different coloured abutilons together.
 All three colours flower at the same time, so the effect is a spectacular riot of red, yellow and orange lanterns.
 With a total height of about 1.8-2m, these make a great statement in a large pot, ideally in a semi-shaded position.